-secretId: configuration expression < secret-id >, required
+secretId: configuration expression<secret-id>, required The ID of the secret used in your configuration.

 format: SecretPropertyFormat reference, required

 The format and algorithm of the secret.
 Use SecretKeyPropertyFormat or PemPropertyFormat.

 The amount of time that secrets produced by this store can be cached before they must be refreshed.